Sounding Board & Probing Questioner

 But I’m experienced at listening, digging into underlying causes, and asking useful questions.
 My 2-year MBA program was all about asking the right questions.
 So that’s what I do.
 And my clients tell me I’ve been helpful to them in that regard.

+I’ve been active as an Executive Coach for five years.
 My focus is to find the best possible resource to help my client solve problems.
 Occasionally I can help personally.
 But much more often, my role is to recommend specialist resources that I have vetted by direct interaction or via strong recommendations from trusted sources in my extensive personal network.

 Here are some examples of how I’ve helped CEO’s as their Executive Coach: